The VMAX cohort study follows more than 850 people who use methamphetamine recruited from metropolitan Melbourne and 3 regions of rural Victoria.

 There a few prospective studies of methamphetamine use in Australia.
 In 2016, we established the VMAX cohort study to determine patterns of methamphetamine use and harm in metropolitan and rural Victoria.

 People in the study complete follow-up surveys once a year.
-They also consent to linking their past and future data to administrative health and social datasets.
+They also consent to us linking administrative data obtained from health and social services to our cohort study data.

 VMAX is part of a broader study called MIXMAX.
-This combines VMAX with SuperMIX —a study collecting data on injecting drug use over time—to form the largest cohort of active drug users in Australia.
+This combines VMAX with SuperMIX—a study collecting data on injecting drug use over time—to form the largest active cohort study of people who use drugs in Australia.

 Our impact